Explore Dynamic Strength → Strength that moves

 Kettlebell swing showing offset load pulling away from the hand during movement

 The load moves.
 A kettlebell swing isn't a lift — it's a projection.
-You generate force, then redirect it.
+You generate force, then have to control its return.
 That demands hip power, grip endurance, and core control working together, not in sequence.

 Poor timing gets punished.
 Swing too early, and the bell pulls you forward.
 Press without stacking your joints, and you feel it immediately.
 The kettlebell gives instant feedback on coordination and positioning.